will-lol/paper3terms/src/components/content/precision.md

-Precision is one of two popular metrics to evaluate a machine learning model (precision and recall).
-Precision is the ratio between the number of correctly identified elements and the number of correct elements.
+The precision is the ratio of correctly identified elements out of all elements identified.